Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 In 1983, Lucky and GoldStar merged to become Lucky-GoldStar or LG.
 Today, the LG Corporation produces a wide variety of different products.
 But the LG Electronics branch of the company focuses solely on electronics such as TVs, smartphones, computers, and home appliances.

-In today’s television market, LG is most well-known for pioneering the OLED TV.
-LG’s OLED televisions are widely considered the best on the market today, even despite other competitors producing similar OLED options or comparable alternatives like QLED.
-While more expensive than most other televisions, LG’s OLED TVs are the best in terms of color accuracy, deeper blacks, and wide viewing angles.
+In today’s television market, LG is most well-known for pioneering OLED TV.
+LG’s OLED televisions are widely considered the best panel technologies on the market today, even despite other competitors producing similar OLED options or comparable alternatives like QLED.
+While more expensive than most other televisions, LG’s OLED TVs are the best in terms of color accuracy, deeper blacks, and wider viewing angles than IPS panel types.
+You can see a great rundown of this with our LG BX OLED review.

 LG’s OLED TVs also offer solid gaming features, including high refresh rates, low input lag, and variable refresh rate options.
 All of these features are crucial for fast-paced video games, but having a TV with a variable refresh rate is a game-changer since it allows your TV to sync its refresh rate with your console’s frame rate.